lord3nd3r/autoban/README.md

 AutoBanScript for HexChat

-AutoBanScript is a Python plugin for HexChat that automatically bans users who join and part (or experience ping timeouts) back to back 3 times within a 90-second window.
-This script is designed to help maintain channel integrity by mitigating potential spam or flood attacks.
+The MultiServerAutoBanScript is a Python plugin for HexChat designed to enhance channel management by automatically banning users who frequently join and part or experience ping timeouts within a short period across multiple servers.
+Additionally, this script stores bans in a file and automatically lifts these bans after a predetermined duration, promoting a balanced approach to moderation.
 Features

-    Monitors specific channels for join, part, and ping timeout events.
+    Monitors specified channels across multiple IRC servers for join, part, and ping timeout events.
-    Bans users by hostname if they join and part 3 times within 90 seconds.
+    Automatically bans users by hostname who meet the criteria (e.g., joining and parting 3 times within 90 seconds).
-    Configurable channel list and thresholds.
+    Stores ban details in a file for persistent tracking across HexChat sessions.
+    Automatically removes bans after a specified duration to prevent permanent penalties for temporary disruptions.

 Requirements

-    HexChat
+    HexChat IRC client
-    Python 3.x installed and configured with HexChat
+    Python 3.x plugin enabled within HexChat

 Installation

-    Ensure Python 3.x is installed on your system and the Python plugin is enabled in HexChat.
+    Ensure Python 3.x is installed on your system and properly configured as a plugin in HexChat.
-    Download autoban.py to your HexChat addons directory.
+    Download the MultiServerAutoBanScript.py file to your HexChat addons directory:
         Linux: ~/.config/hexchat/addons/
         Windows: %APPDATA%\HexChat\addons\
-    Restart HexChat or load the script manually via Window > Plugins and Scripts > Load... and select autoban.py.
+    Restart HexChat, or manually load the script through Window > Plugins and Scripts > Load... and navigate to the downloaded script.

 Configuration

-Edit autoban.py to adjust the script to your needs:
+Before using the script, you may need to adjust several settings to match your specific needs:

-    monitored_channels: List the channels you wish to monitor.
-For example, ["#channel1", "#channel2"].
+    Monitored Channels: Edit the monitored_channels list within the script to include the channels you wish to monitor.
-    threshold_events: The number of join/part events that trigger a ban (default is 3).
-    time_frame: The time window (in seconds) in which the join/part events are counted (default is 90 seconds).
+    Threshold Events and Time Frame: Set threshold_events and time_frame to control the sensitivity of the ban trigger.
+    Ban Duration: Adjust ban_duration to specify how long bans should last before being automatically removed.

 Usage

-Once installed and configured, the script runs automatically.
-It monitors the specified channels for join/part activity and bans users who meet the criteria set in the configuration.
+Once installed and configured, the script operates automatically in the background.
+It monitors for specified events in the configured channels and servers, applies bans as configured, and removes these bans after the set duration.
+Ban Management

+    Bans are stored in a JSON file located in the HexChat configuration directory under addons/autobans.json.
+    To manually manage bans or adjust the ban list, edit this file directly.
+Ensure HexChat is closed or reload the script after making changes to avoid conflicts.

 Uninstallation

-To uninstall the script, simply remove autoban.py from the HexChat addons directory and restart HexChat.
+Remove the MultiServerAutoBanScript.py file from the HexChat addons directory and restart HexChat to deactivate the script.
 Contributing

 Contributions to the script are welcome.
-Please feel free to fork the repository, make your changes, and submit a pull request.
+Please feel free to fork the project, make improvements, and submit pull requests with your changes.
-Support

-Disclaimer

 This script is provided "as is", without warranty of any kind.
-Use it at your own risk.
-The author is not responsible for any damages or issues that may arise from using this script.
+Use at your own risk.
+The authors are not responsible for any damages or disruptions caused by the use of this script.